Parish History

 Archbishop Alexander’s influence has grown as his students have gone off to teach and pastor in many places: in Pennsylvania, Ohio, Nebraska, Kansas, Texas, Canada, and St. Vladimir Seminary.
 However, Archbishop Alexander is connected to two great teachers of the Orthodox world in the 20th century: Metropolitan Kallistos of Oxford and the blessed Archimandrite Aimilianos of Simonopetra, a modern saintly elder of Mt Athos.
 While Metropolitan Kallistos’ influence is evident in the balance, moderation, and careful historiography of Archbishop Alexander’s teaching, the influence of Elder Aimilianos is particularly influential in the spiritual message of Archbishop Alexander’s work, and its emphasis on the powerful Scriptural imagery that runs through the experience of the ascetic writings of the great teachers of the Church.

 Metropolitan Kallistos also was influenced by a great elder in his own spiritual path, St. Amphilochios of Patmos.
 His work in translating liturgical texts (especially the Festal Menaion and Triodion) and the Philokalia, is also fundamental to our ability to access the riches of the Orthodox spiritual life, and, particularly, the beauty of the revival of our very accessible yet mystical tradition of hesychasm.
-We are popularly exposed to this tradition through exposure to the Jesus Prayer, and our participation in the revival of liturgical life that started already in the late 18th century with St. Nikodemos and others, the “Kollyvades” fathers.
+We are popularly exposed to this tradition through learning about the Jesus Prayer, and our participation in the revival of liturgical life that started already in the late 18th century with St. Nikodemos and others, the “Kollyvades” fathers.

 TRADITION and LIVING CONNECTIONS

-These influences are very important to our connection to deep currents of Tradition in the life of the Church We are very privileged as a parish to have had a period of time when we nurtured the forming of these deep bonds of tradition.
+These influences are very important to our connection to deep currents of Tradition in the life of the Church.
+We are very privileged as a parish to have had a period of time when we nurtured the forming of these deep bonds of tradition.
 It becomes an important part of our role as a parish in the action of “passing on” that “tradition,” as a noun, etymologically references.
 Since we are here, where this took place, it is a great benefit to us to also connect to it.
 To further this, I have made it easier through links to YouTube or other online video.

 *Important note: just because one good video is seen on a certain series or channel, does not mean that all things there are trustworthy.
 Please consult Fr.
 Elijah before any binge-watching.